Phoenix.Param protocol (Phoenix v1.8.1)

 defstruct [:username]

-will automatically use :username
+endwill automatically use :username in URLs.

-When using Ecto, you must call @derive
+When using Ecto, you must call @derive before

-your schema
+your schema call:

 @derive {Phoenix.Param, key: :username}